jncraton/text-adventure/readme.md

 choice = input("Enter your choice: ")

 if choice == '2':
     print("You leave the cave.
-You are killed by a goblin out.") exit()
+You are killed by a goblin outside.") exit()

 print("You take the sword and leave the cave.")